RyanParsley/skillful-notes/slides.md

 <!--

+I type a lot of words.

+Sometimes I write to help other people figure stuff out in the form of documentation or wiki posts.

+Sometimes, I'm writing so I can figure something out.

 For those of you that don't work closely with me, I tend to post notes eagerly.

 Meaning, I share ideas that I'm still figuring out.